LizOnAir/Squeakkk/README.md

 # Squeakkk
 This is a 3d printed customize mouse V2.
-I created this to replace my old broken mouse :D.
+I created this to replace my old mouse with broken click pad :D.

 <img width="325" height="460" alt="Screenshot 2026-04-06 at 6 11 15 PM" src="https://github.com/user-attachments/assets/086462f8-d6fb-47ed-9f7f-7a9e173a6588" />